Battle of Martynów (1699): Battle

 On 21 February 1699, at the Dniester crossing near Martynov, there was a clash between Polish forces and part of the Tatar forces.
 The attack was made by about 600 soldiers including the Wallachians of Adam Sieniawski and the hussars of Michał Warszycki.
 The Tatars successfully repulsed the Poles and took prisoners.

 Aftermath

-The Tatars left with the captured yasir, after crossing the Dniester they continued their plundering on the territory of the Halich lands (area of Podkamień, Rohatyn, Bursztyn and Mariampol) and partially of the Lviv lands.
-The Tatars left the lands of the Commonwealth around 22–23 February.
+The Tatars left with the captured jasyr, after crossing the Dniester they continued their plundering on the territory of the Halich lands (area of Podkamień, Rohatyn, Bursztyn and Mariampol) and partially of the Lviv lands.
+The Tatars left the lands of the Commonwealth around 22–23 February, just before the Treaty of Karlowitz entered into force on February 25.
+The Ottoman side used this fact to argue that the terms of the treaty had not been violated.
+Negotiations resulted in the release of only about 10% of those taken prisoner.